ethereum-optimism/optimism/specs/withdrawals.md

    must be one for which an L2 output root exists, which commits to the withdrawal as registered on L2.
 2. The `OptimismPortal` contract retrieves the output root for the given block number from the `L2OutputOracle`'s `getNextProposedOutput()` function, and performs the remainder of the verification process internally.
 3. If proof verification fails, the call reverts.
-Otherwise the call is forwarded, and the hash is recorded to prevent it from from being re-proven.
+Otherwise the call is forwarded, and the hash is recorded to prevent it from being re-proven.
 Note that the withdrawal can be proven more than once if the corresponding output root changes.
 4. After the withdrawal is proven, it enters a 7 day challenge period, allowing time for other network participants to challenge its integrity.
 5. Once the challenge period has passed, a relayer submits the withdrawal transaction once again to the `OptimismPortal` contract.
 Again, the relayer need not be the same entity which initiated the withdrawal on L2.
 6. The `OptimismPortal` contract receives the withdrawal transaction data and verifies that the withdrawal has both been proven and passed the challenge period.
 7. If the requirements are not met, the call reverts.
 Otherwise the call is forwarded, and the hash is recorded to prevent it from being replayed.

 ## The L2ToL1MessagePasser Contract